sahilvermahr16-cmyk/Optimized-Sensor-Placement-using-Genetic-Algorithm/README.md

                   WIDTH×HEIGHT

-N sensors to place

-Each sensor has a coverage radius R

-Deployment cost defined per sensor
+N sensors to place, Each sensor has a coverage radius R, Deployment cost defined per sensor (NUM_SENSORS)

 Determine the positions of the sensors that maximize the fitness function:

       Fitness=CoverageScore−α*SensorCost

 Where:

-CoverageScore = number of cells covered one sensor
+- CoverageScore = number of cells covered one sensor

-SensorCost = number of sensors
+- SensorCost = number of sensors

-α = cost weight (0 = ignore cost)
+- α = cost weight (0 = ignore cost)